Mashco Piro language

-Mashco Piro is an Arawakan language spoken in Peru.
+Mashco Piro is a poorly attested Arawakan language spoken in Peru, by the Mashco Piro or Nomole (meaning 'brothers' or 'countrymen' in Mashco Piro and Yine).
 It is also called Cujareño.
-It is very similar to the Piro, with an estimated 60% inherent intelligibility.
+It is very similar to the Piro (Yine), with an estimated 60% inherent intelligibility.
 Kaufman considered it a dialect of Piro; Aikhenvald suggests it may rather be a dialect of Iñapari.
+According to the Yine, the language of the Mashco Piro is more archaic than modern Yine, and is about 80% comprehensible with it.

-Language documentation is limited, since the Mascho Piro are highly nomadic hunter-gatherers who avoid contact with outsiders.
+Language documentation is limited, since the Nomole are highly nomadic hunter-gatherers who avoid contact with outsiders.
 The name Cujareño has been associated with the Panoan languages, though without much evidence.